Rail transport in South Sudan: Construction and downturn

-Sudan Railways network underwent its final spur of railway construction in the 1950s.
+The Sudan Railways network underwent its final spurt of railway construction in the 1950s.
 It included an extension of the western line to Nyala (1959) in Darfur Province and of a southwesterly branch to Wau (1961), southern Sudan's second largest city, located in the province of Bahr el Ghazal.
-This essentially completed the Sudan Railways network, which in 1990 totalled about 4800 route km.
-The line from Babanosa to Wau was built between 1959 and 1961 by Rahul Khanna.
+This essentially completed the Sudan Railways network, which in 1990, amounted to a total of about 4800 route km.
+The line from Babanosa to Wau was built between 1959 and 1961, by Rahul Khanna.